arangodb/kube-arangodb/docs/Manual/Tutorials/Kubernetes/bare-metal.md

 a reasonable and flexibel setup to get to an ArangoDB cluster setup on a baremetal kubernetes setup.

+## BEWARE: Do not use this setup for production!

+This guide does not involve setting up dedicated master nodes or high availability for Kubernetes, but uses for sake of simplicity a single untainted master.
+This is the very definition of a test environment.

+If you are interested in running a high available Kubernetes setup, please refer to: [Creating Highly Available Clusters with kubeadm](https://kubernetes.io/docs/setup/independent/high-availability/)

 ## Requirements

 Let there be 3 Linux boxes, `kube01`, `kube02` and `kube03`, with `kubeadm` and `kubectl` installed and off we go: